Application Scenarios

 - Scale Selection:

-r_valueclose to 1 indicates good power-law fit
+r_valueclose to ±1 means good power-law fit - Performance: Use

 References

 - Mandelbrot, B. B. (1982).
 The Fractal Geometry of Nature.
+Freeman.

 - Sarkar, N., & Chaudhuri, B. B. (1994).
-An efficient differential box-counting approach to compute fractal dimension of image.
 IEEE Transactions on Systems, Man, and Cybernetics.

 - Chen, W. S., et al. (1995).
-Efficient fractal coding of images based on differential box counting.
 Pattern Recognition.